-Planning a final farewell involves more than just selecting a casket or a headstone.
+Planning a closing farewell involves more than just selecting a casket or a headstone.
 One of the most significant "hidden" expenses families encounter is the opening and closing grave fee.
 Often listed on a cemetery’s price list as an interment fee, this charge covers the technical and physical labor required to prepare the grave for burial and restore the site afterward.
-Understanding these costs is essential for any family navigating the funeral process, as they are rarely included in the initial purchase price of a burial plot.
+Understanding these costs matters for any family going through the funeral process, as they are rarely included in the initial purchase price of a burial plot.

 In this guide, we will break down the typical costs for 2025 and 2026, explore why these fees exist, and offer professional advice on how to manage these expenses during a difficult time.